 Maintaining canister filters is generally easy depending on the model, although you will need to commit to cleaning and replacing the filtration media occasionally to guarantee the efficiency of the filter.

 As with any filter, you will need to replace any carbon regularly as it can release toxins if it gets too clogged with waste.
 See the guidance of the particular model you choose to get a firmer idea of replacement times.

 The tubes and pump of the canister will also need regular cleaning between once and three times a year – again, check your particular filter’s own guidance.
-Cleaning kits may be included with the canister filter or you can easily obtain one online or at most local pet stores.
+Cleaning kits may be included when you buy, or you can easily obtain one online or at most local pet stores.

-What Should I Be Looking For When Buying a Canister Filter?
+What Should You Be Looking For When Buying?